Sumo: Edo period (1603–1867)

 Because sumo had become a nuisance due to wild fighting on the streets, particularly in Edo, sumo was temporarily banned in the city during the Edo period.
 In 1684, sumo was permitted to be held for charity events on the property of Shinto shrines, as was common in Kyoto and Osaka.
 The first sanctioned tournament took place in the Tomioka Hachiman Shrine at this time.
 An official sumo organization was developed, consisting of professional wrestlers at the disposal of the Edo administration.
 Many elements date from this period, such as the dohyō-iri, the heya system, the gyōji and the mawashi.
 The 18th century brought forth several notable wrestlers such as Raiden Tameemon, Onogawa Kisaburō and Tanikaze Kajinosuke, the first historical yokozuna.

-When Matthew Perry was shown sumo wrestling during his 1853 expedition to Japan, he found it distasteful and arranged a military showcase to display the merits of Western organization.
+When Matthew C. Perry was shown sumo wrestling during his 1853 expedition to Japan, he found it distasteful and arranged a military showcase to display the merits of Western organization.